CESNET/eduroam-icinga/doc/data_sync.md

 The column `admin_cmail` holds the user email address.
 This is used for notifications.

 The column `uid` holds user identifier.
 This is currently not used.
-TODO
+TODO - is this really somehow used in icinga?
+SEMIK: No jak icinga zjisti kdo ma jaka prava?
+Vasek: Jaka prava k cemu?

 ##### table radius\_server